mozilla-services/docs/source/keyexchange/user-flow.rst

   key.
 - The encryption and HMAC keys are derived from that 256 bit key using HMAC-SHA256.
-- In third round trip:
+- To establish the pairing, Mobile encrypts the known message "0123456789ABCDEF" with the AES key and uploads it.
+Desktop verifies that it has the same key by encrypting the known message with the key Desktop derived.

-  - Mobile encrypts the known message "0123456789ABCDEF" with the AES key and uploads it.
+- To exchange credentials after a successful pairing and possibly account creation on Desktop,

-  - Desktop verifies that against the known message encrypted with its own key, encrypts the credentials with the encryption key and uploads the encrypted credentials in turn, adding a HMAC-SHA256 hash of the ciphertext (using the HMAC key).
+  - Desktop encrypts the credentials with the encryption key and uploads the encrypted credentials in turn, adding a HMAC-SHA256 hash of the ciphertext (using the HMAC key).
-  - Mobile verifies whether Desktop had the right key by checking the ciphertext against the HMAC-SHA256 hash.
+  - Mobile verifies the ciphertext against the HMAC-SHA256 hash.
+If successful, Mobile decrypts ciphertext and applies credentials
-  - If that verification is successful, Mobile decrypts ciphertext and applies credentials
+  - Mobile beings sync

 ::